GeorgeWilliamStrong/optimal-transport/README.md

 \gamma(x, y)\geq0.
 ```

+FIX MATH DEFINITION - USE MORE GENERAL FORM FROM PAPER.

+TLP DISTANCE IS EQUIVALENT TO P-WASSERSTEIN DISTANCE OF THE GRAPH OF ALPHA AND BETA.
+CONSIDERING A NUMERICAL IMPLEMENTATION, THE GRAPH OF A DISCRETE ONE-DIMENSIONAL SIGNAL SUCH AS TIME SERIES DATA, WOULD BE A CLOUD OF EQUAL MASS POINTS DEFINED WITHIN THE TIME AND AMPLITUDE DIMENSION.
+ASSUMING EACH MEASURE (ALPHA AND BETA) CONTAIN THE SAME NUMBER OF EQUAL MASS POINTS, BIRKHOFF'S THEOREM STATES that the optimal solution simplifies to a permutation matrix, where every entry is either a 1 or 0.
+Finding the optimal permutations amounts to solving a linear sum assignment problem.

 As the transformed predicted and observed data traces, $\mathcal{T}(G(\mathbf{m})_{s,r})$ and $\mathcal{T}(\mathbf{d}_{s,r})$, contain the same number of equal-mass points, Birkhoff's theorem \citep{birkhoff1946tres} states that the optimal solution for Kantorovich's problem \eqref{eqn:Kantorovich's problem} simplifies to a permutation matrix, $T_{\sigma}$, where every entry in $T_{\sigma}$ is either a 1 or 0 \citep{peyre2019computational}. $T_{\sigma}$ represents a bijection between points $\mathcal{T}(G(\mathbf{m})_{s,r})$ and $\mathcal{T}(\mathbf{d}_{s,r})$, and finding the optimal permutations $\sigma$ amounts to solving a linear sum assignment problem

 ## Quickstart